NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 -- is it probably wise to keep the file size under 200-300 MB.

-NAIF distributes a few utility programs that can be used to merge various types of kernels.
-SPKMERGE provided in the generic Toolkit can be used to merge SPK files.
-DAFCAT and CKSMRG available on the NAIF server (http://naif.jpl.nasa.gov/naif/utilities.html) can be used to merge CK files.
+NAIF distributes a few utility programs that can be used to merge various types of kernels. ``SPKMERGE`` provided in the generic Toolkit can be used to merge SPK files. ``DAFCAT`` and ``CKSMRG`` available on the
+`NAIF server <http://naif.jpl.nasa.gov/naif/utilities.html>`_ can be used to merge CK files.
 In some cases NAIF puts together scripts wrapped around these merge utilities to facilitate file merge tasks that have to be repeated for each archive release.
-Some of these scripts are included as examples in the ``examples/scripts`` directory of the package accompanying this document.

 Sub-setting Files